root-project/root/docbook/users-guide/WritingGUI.md

-The signals/slot communication mechanism is an advanced object communication concept; it largely replaces the concept of callback functions to handle actions in GUI’s.
+The signals/slot communication mechanism is an advanced object communication concept; it largely replaces the concept of callback functions to handle actions in GUI's.
 Signals and slots are just like any object-oriented methods implemented in C++.
-The objects are the instances of classes that don’t know anything about each other.
-They interact and allow method calls of other object’s methods.
+The objects are the instances of classes that don't know anything about each other.
+They interact and allow method calls of other object's methods.
 The idea is
 simple: any object can send out (emit) a signal in certain situations saying that something happened.
 This is all it does to communicate and it does not know whether anything is interested in this information.
 On